Feds to Wall Street: Nobody's Too Big to Jail

 Preet Bharara's March 31 speech was little noticed outside a small gathering of legal and compliance executives in Manhattan.
 He delivered it on the day Wall Street and the financial news media were obsessing over the contention in Michael Lewis's latest book that high-frequency traders have "rigged" the stock market.

-In the speech, Bharara, the U.S. attorney for the Southern District of New York, gave his usual defense of the Justice Department’s strategy of settling cases with the big Wall Street banks instead of seeking criminal indictments.
+In the speech, Bharara, the U.S. attorney in Manhattan, gave his usual defense of the Justice Department's strategy of settling cases with the big Wall Street banks instead of seeking criminal indictments.

 Yet he also did something much rarer: He challenged the banks and their leaders to stop whining, fix their cultures, and begin a much-needed overhaul of how bankers, traders and executives get paid on Wall Street.